California Towhee

 Colors

-Uniform matte brown body with a distinct warm cinnamon or rusty patch under the tail and buffy-orange streaking on the throat.
-Males and females are identical in appearance.
+Uniform matte dusty-brown body; rich cinnamon or rusty-orange patch under the tail (crissum) and around the base of the beak.
+Males and females are identical.

 Key Features